onato/onato.github.io/_posts/pages/2014-05-07-about_onato.md

 ![App Development](/images/icons/phone.png){: .aligncenter}

 ## App Development
-With 16 years of experience in the IT industry and 5 years of app development, I can help you get your idea in the hands of your customers.
-Focusing on the development of apps for iOS and Android my work is download thousands of times every day.
+With 22 years of experience in the IT industry and 11 years of app development, I can help you get your idea in the hands of your customers.
+Focusing on the development of apps for iOS and Android my work is downloaded thousands of times every day.
 Educated in Computer Science in New Zealand and design in Germany I can ensure your users enjoy your app and it can grow in features without gathering technical debt.
 </div>

 <div class="one_half column last" markdown="1">